 After the whole service was done, I was provided a feedback form and proceeded to make the payment.

 Pro Tip: For cash payment, you get 7% discount.
-Otherwise, you can pay in card as well.
+Otherwise, you can pay with credit card as well.

 Where to Go to Experience a True Turkish Hammam

-Kilic Ali Pasa Hammam is a great tourist-friendly hammam located near the Galata Tower areas, making it easily accessible by tram, but not overpriced or over-touristic.
+Kilic Ali Pasa Hammam is a great tourist-friendly hammam for your first Turkish bath experience, located near the Galata Tower areas, making it easily accessible by tram, but not overpriced or over-touristic.
 A couple of other popular options include Ayasofya Hürrem Sultan Hamamı located right next to the Hagia Sophia.
 Reviews for these facilities appear to be mixed so I opted for the more consistent place and had no regrets.

 From my research, the hammams that are closer to the main tourist attractions tend to be very, very expensive for the experience.
 Kilic Ali Pasa Hammam struck the right balance between the price and authenticity of experience.
 Although most guests that morning were tourists, we did come across a bridal party enjoying a treatment and doing a traditional dance prior to the treatment, so I feel this is one of those high-end facilities for locals but also authentic enough for tourists.